asreview/asreview/docs/source/features/pre_screening.rst

 The classifier is the machine learning model used to compute the relevance scores.
-The available classifiers are Naive Bayes, Support Vector Machine, Logistic Regression, and Random Forest.
+The available classifiers are Naïve Bayes, Support Vector Machine, Logistic Regression, and Random Forest.
 More classifiers can be selected via the :doc:`API <../API/reference>`.
-The default is Naive Bayes, though relatively simplistic, it seems to work quite well on a wide range of datasets.
+The default is Naïve Bayes, though relatively simplistic, it works quite well on a wide range of datasets.

 The query strategy determines which document is shown after the model has computed the relevance scores.
 With certainty-based is selected the document with the highest relevance score is showed followed by the 2nd in line, etcetera, untill a new model is trained with new relevance scores.
-When uncertainty-based is selected, the most uncertain docuemtn is sampled according to the model (i.e. closest to 0.5 probability).
+When uncertainty-based is selected, the most uncertain document is sampled according to the model (i.e. closest to 0.5 probability).
 When random is selected, as it says, randomly select samples with no regard to model assigned probabilities. **Warning**: selecting this option means your review is not